Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/offsets-ranges-positions.md

 ## Text Ranges

 It is often necessary to work with an ordered pair of offsets.
-For instance when getting a substring of text in a snapshot, you need to pass the offset range to obtain.
+For instance, when getting a substring of text in a snapshot, you need to pass the offset range to obtain.

 The [TextRange](xref:ActiproSoftware.Text.TextRange) structure represents an ordered pair of two offsets.
 It has many methods for comparing the range with other offsets and ranges.